-Despite the overwhelming preference for white suits, some suppliers have offer other colors for beekeepers looking to stand out, for a change of pace, or to make a fashion statement.
+Despite the overwhelming preference for white suits, some suppliers offer other colors for beekeepers looking to stand out, for a change of pace, or to make a fashion statement.

-This article discusses why do beekeepers wear white and the color of beekeeping suits in detail including information about how bees see color.
+This article discusses why beekeepers wear white and the color of beekeeping suits in detail including information about how bees see color.

 Affiliate Disclosure: BeekeepingForNewbies.com is owned by Firefly Fields, LLC (“Firefly”), a Wyoming limited liability company.
 Fireflly is a participant in the Amazon Services LLC Associates Program.
 As an Amazon Associate we earn from qualifying purchases.
 This site also participates in other affiliate programs and is compensated for referring traffic and business to these companies.

 Honey Bees Are Less Defensive With White Bee Suits

 According to Analysis of Honeybee Aggression by Dylan Voeller and James Nieh at the University of California San Diego, common sources of attack stimulus for honey bees include dark colors.
 “This makes sense because mammals, which are common predators of bees, are usually hairy, dark colored, and exhale carbon dioxide.”

 Despite the warning that dark colors may trigger honey bee aggression, black mesh is used in beekeeping hoods and veils (including mine) to reduce the reflection of sunlight that might hinder the beekeeper’s vision.

 If the color black will trigger a bee attack, why have it on my head?
 After all, that’s where I exhale carbon dioxide.